Comparative Analysis: From 'Keyword Matching' to 'Semantic Intent + Execution Loop'

 Buying signals often appear not in the OP, but in the 3rd reply.
 Traditional tools struggle to track this nested structure, whereas Graph-based AI analysis locks onto turning points in deep conversations.

-Trends: From Listening to Acting
+Trends: From Listening to Orchestrating

 Figure 2: Lead Follow-up Rate Comparison

-Looking Forward: The Dawn of Autonomous Agents
+Looking Forward: Orchestrated Growth Agents

 Conclusion